box-builder/box/docs/index.md

 **Note**: it is important to use the [tag](/user-guide/verbs/#tag) verb to avoid losing track of your images!

-## Making Box Scripts
+## Making Box Plans

-Box scripts are written in mruby, an embedded, smaller variant of ruby.
+Box plans are written in mruby, an embedded, smaller variant of ruby.
 If you are new to ruby, here is a tutorial that only [covers the basics](https://github.com/jhotta/chef-fundamentals-ja/blob/master/slides/just-enough-ruby-for-chef/01_slide.md#variables)
 You will not need to be an advanced ruby user to leverage Box.

-Box script terms are either functions or verbs.
+Box plan terms are either functions or verbs.

-Verbs typically create a layer and are meant to run at the top level of the script; they are not intended to return a sane value other than success/fail.
+Verbs typically create a layer and are meant to run at the top level of the plan; they are not intended to return a sane value other than success/fail.
 Operations like `run` and `copy` fit into the "verb" category.
 These are very similar to the verbs you'd find in `docker build`.